pit-ray/win-vind/README.md

 ## ToDo

-- Using Vim keybindings on GUI of win-vind.
 - Add items of GUI for customizing hotkeys.
 It would be better if we can operate more visually.
-- Understandable details of functions without looking at the Cheat Sheet over and over again.
-I have no ideas at the moment.
 - Registration of keybindings by pressing keys.
 - Make scanning faster in EasyClick.
 - A feature to switch windows with a single push, just like switching weapons in game. (e.g. 1: Google Chrome, 2: Vim, 3: Powershell)